developerkshitij2807/confusion-react/README.md

     => Using key, you can hint child elements as stable => No re-rendering will occur as the keys will not change

+### React router
+=> Collection of navigational components
+=> Router components are route matching components and navigational components => Uses a browser-based book markable URLs as an instruction to navigate to a client generated view in your app
+    => Can also pass along optional parameters

+### Web App Routing
+Route matching components path enables specification of current location's path name.
+<Route> component prop specifies view for location
+=> Using exact attribute means that the path must be exactly matched => Redirect enables exact route specification
+=> Switch enables grouping togeather several routes, iterates over its children